2017 1

 VISITS

-Here, I'll chronologically write impressions from my tasting/visits, some short, some long, depending on how many vintages I tasted at the given chateau.
+Here, I'll chronologically write impressions from my tasting/visits, some short, some long, depending on how many vintages I tasted at the chateau.
 All the ratings and how they have been graded are published below my impressions from primeur tastings (at the bottom of this page).

-Thursday the 30th of March 2017
+Thursday the 30th of March, 2017

 Seguin - tasted three vintages, 2016, 2015 and 2014.
 2016 harvest finished on the 24th of October, late, but because of perfect weather, there was time to get the grapes perfectly ripe, especially Cabernet Sauvignon.

-2015, 55% Cabernet Sauvignon and 45% Merlot, 41 hl/ha, was more expressive on the nose with delightful aromas of grated chocolate, black cherries and wild cherries, As seductive, sleek, complex and catchy as 2016.
+2015, 55% Cabernet Sauvignon and 45% Merlot, 41 hl/ha, was more expressive on the nose with delightful aromas of grated chocolate, black cherries, and wild cherries, As seductive, sleek, complex, and catchy as 2016.
 94+p.

 2016 Clarendelle (Bordeaux blend) – – a blend of wines from over 20 vineyards in Bordeaux.
 A kind of third wine.
-Nice, fruity, soft, round and tasty.
+Nice, fruity, soft, round, and tasty.
 Easygoing and seductive.
 88p.

 Second wine of Quintus, 2016 Le Dragon de Quintus - fresh, aromatic, silky fruit and tannin, nice grip, tasty and well-balanced.
 89p.